Clouder0/AnkiLink/README.md

 [![Contributors][contributors-shield]][contributors-url]
 [![CodeFactor][codefactor-shield]][codefactor-url]

-# AnkiLink

 ## Introduction

 AnkiLink enables you to import Anki notes directly from your markdown files.
 It is simple, easy to use yet that powerful.

 There are tons of Anki Importers in the world, while this one features minimalism.